 The Management Context

 Groundfish are managed through a number of measures including harvest guidelines, quotas, trip and landing limits, area restrictions, seasonal closures, and gear restrictions (such as minimum mesh size for nets and small trawl footrope requirements for fishing shoreward of the trawl Rockfish Conservation Area (RCAs are areas where fishing is prohibited to specific gears or sectors).
 All sectors of the groundfish fishery are currently constrained by the need to rebuild groundfish species that have been declared overfished (bocaccio, canary rockfish, cowcod, darkblotched rockfish, Pacific ocean perch, petrale sole, and yelloweye rockfish).
 Rebuilding plans have been developed to help these species recover (see Amendment 16-1, 16,-2, 16-3, 16-4, and 16-5).
 Because of the low available harvest of species managed under rebuilding plans, the overall groundfish harvest has been significantly reduced.

-The Pacific Coast Groundfish Fishery Management Plan (FMP) contains the rules for managing the groundfish fishery.
+The groundfish fishery management plan (FMP) contains the rules for managing the groundfish fishery.
 It outlines the areas, species, regulations, and methods that the Council and the Federal government must follow to make changes to the fishery.
 The plan also creates guidelines for the biennial process of setting harvest levels.
-This page describes the amendments made to the FMP.